Sport psychology: Early history

 In its formation, sport psychology was primarily the domain of physical educators, not researchers, which can explain the lack of a consistent history.
 Nonetheless, many instructors sought to explain the various phenomena associated with physical activity and developed sport psychology laboratories.

+The history of sport psychology dates back almost 200 years.
+In 1830, Carl Friedrich Koch published Calisthenics from the Viewpoint of Dietetics and Psychology.
+Later, in 1879, Wilhelm Wundt established the first psychology laboratory, where some of the earliest sport psychology experiments were conducted.
+In 1884, Konrad Rieger researched muscular endurance and hypnosis, while in 1891, Angelo Mosso studied mental fatigue and physical performance.
+The term "sport psychology" was first used in 1900 by Pierre de Coubertin, who, along with Wundt, made significant contributions in the early 20th century.

-The birth of sport psychology in Europe happened largely in Germany.
-The first sport psychology laboratory was founded by Dr. Carl Diem in Berlin, in the early 1920s.
-The early years of sport psychology were also highlighted by the formation of the Deutsche Hochschule für Leibesübungen (College of Physical Education) in Berlin Germany by Robert Werner Schulte in 1920.
-The lab measured physical abilities and aptitude in sport, and in 1921, Schulte published Body and Mind in Sport.
+In Europe, the field developed largely in Germany.
+In the early 1920s, Dr. Carl Diem founded the first sport psychology laboratory in Berlin.
+Around the same time, Robert Werner Schulte established the Deutsche Hochschule für Leibesübungen (College of Physical Education) in 1920, where physical abilities and sport aptitude were studied.
+In 1921, Schulte also published Body and Mind in Sport.
 In Russia, sport psychology experiments began as early as 1925 at institutes of physical culture in Moscow and Leningrad, and formal sport psychology departments were formed around 1930.
 However, it was a bit later during the Cold War period (1946–1989) that numerous sport science programs were formed, due to the military competitiveness between the Soviet Union and the United States, and as a result of attempts to increase the Olympic medal numbers.
 The Americans felt that their sport performances were inadequate and very disappointing compared to the ones of the Soviets, so this led them to invest more in the methods that could ameliorate their athletes performance, and made them have a greater interest on the subject.
 The advancement of sport psychology was more deliberate in the Soviet Union and the Eastern countries, due to the creation of sports institutes where sport psychologists played an important role.